 All of our estimates are calculated using a balanced panel of counties for that sector.
 This requires that there be a sufficient number of establishments in that county such that the number of establishments never falls below the censoring point for that sector.
-We chose to consider only the balanced panel, as we were concerned that the movements in and out of censored status could themselves be determined by the minimum wage: variation in the minimum wage could cause old establishments to close down or new ones to open.
+We chose to consider only the balanced panel, as we were concerned that the movements in and out of censored status could themselves be determined by the minimum wage: variation in the minimum wage could cause old establishments to close down or new ones to open (an issue we address in section IV).
 Again, the actual size of the sample will vary with the particular sector, as more finely-defined sectors will cause censoring to increase.
+16